sobjornstad/TiddlyRemember/README.md

   TiddlyRemember is not able to follow transclusions to find the original source, as it starts looking for questions only after TiddlyWiki has completely rendered all tiddlers.
-* Your TiddlyWiki needs to be on your desktop filesystem for now.
+* TiddlyRemember can't authenticate to cloud storage to retrieve a wiki.
-  If you keep it in cloud storage such as TiddlySpot, you'll need to download the wiki and save it to the location specified in your Anki plugin configuration before each sync.
+  If it isn't available either on your local computer or at a publicly available URL, you'll need to download the wiki and save it to the location specified in your Anki plugin configuration before each sync.